mako-framework/docs/03_databases/03_orm.md

 ### Naming conventions

-The Mako ORM does not impose a naming standard on the class name but it is best practice to name the model class after the singular form of the table name.
-Camel casing should be used instead of underscores.
+The Mako ORM does not impose a naming standard on model class names but best practice is to use the camel cased singular form of the table name.
+You must use the ```$tableName``` property to define the actual name of your table.

 | Table name       | Model name       |
 |------------------|------------------|
 | articles         | Article          |
 | import_jobs      | ImportJob        |

-You must use the ```$tableName``` property to define the name of your table.

 All tables are also expected to have an auto incrementing primary key column named id.
 The name of the primary key column can be configured using the ```$primaryKey``` property.